ZygmuntBuszyk/Recruitment_Task_Brainhub/frontend/README.md

-# Backend part of Recruitment Task
+# Frontend part of Recruitment Task
-I 've used Node.js server (with configured Typescript)  as well as MongoDb database (on local server)
+Cleaned up CRA with simple folder structure and custom configuration.
+I've used Ant-Design for some fast frontend implementation.

 ## Scripts
 In the project directory, you can run: